-Of the elements mentioned above, all are IIS based.
+Of the elements mentioned above, all are IIS based web sites.

-In addition to the above server-side modules there are SigningHub Apps for iOS and Android, and native apps for SharePoint, Dynamics CRM, Word, and Salesforce.
+In addition to the above server-side modules there are SigningHub Apps for iOS and Android, and native apps for SharePoint, Dynamics CRM, Word & Outlook (Desktop Clients and Office 365), and Salesforce.